dotnet/docs/docs/ai/conceptual/embeddings.md

 ms.topic: concept-article #Don't change. ms.date: 04/11/2024

-#customer intent: As a .NET developer, I want to understand how embeddings extend LLM limits and capabilities in .NET so that I have more options during prompt engineering and better outcomes for my AI apps.
+#customer intent: As a .NET developer, I want to understand how embeddings extend LLM limits and capabilities in .NET so that I have more semantic context and better outcomes for my AI apps.

 ---